hucodelab/disaster_response_nlp/README.md

 'weather_related', 'floods', 'storm', 'fire', 'earthquake', 'cold', 'other_weather', 'direct_report'

 The website allows the user to enter a message and it will be classified into the 36 different categories.
+In order to classify the messages, the website uses a machine learning algorithm: Random Forest Regressor.

 The  website also contains visualizations of the data that was used to train the machine learning algorithms used in the project to build the model.